diecknet/diecknet-blog/content/en/posts/2023/2023-05-16-Exchange-EAC-not-working-after-decomissioning-all-databases.md

 ## Error 500

-Soon the company realized, they now get an **HTTP Error 500** after authenticating to ECP.
+Soon the company realized, they now get an **HTTP Error 500** after authenticating to the Exchange Admin Center (`https://exchangeserver2019.example.com/ecp`).
 So the page still prompted for credentials, but after entering valid credentials -> Error 500.

 [![Error 500 after authenticating to the Exchange Admin Center](/images/2023/2023-05-16-ExchangeEAC-Error500.jpg "Error 500 after authenticating to the Exchange Admin Center")](/images/2023/2023-05-16-ExchangeEAC-Error500.jpg)